-- " We could downgrade Deutsche Hypo's ratings if NORD/LB's ratings are downgraded. - " We could downgrade Deutsche Hypo's BCA in the event that its financial profile were to weaken significantly.
-If we were to downgrade Deutsche Hypo's BCA, we do not expect this to translate into lower long-term ratings, unless its Adjusted BCA was also lowered as a result of a BCA downgrade of its parent. - " We could downgrade the long-term ratings of Deutsche Hypo if there is an increase in the expected loss severity at the level of its parent, NORD/LB, because of changes in NORD/LB's liability structure, which could result in fewer notches of rating uplift based on our Advanced LGF analysis.
+- " We could downgrade Deutsche Hypo's ratings if NORD/LB's ratings are downgraded. - " We could downgrade Deutsche Hypo's BCA if its financial profile were to weaken significantly.
+If we were to downgrade Deutsche Hypo's BCA, we do not expect this to translate into lower long-term ratings, unless its Adjusted BCA was also lowered as a result of a downgrade of its parent's BCA. - " We could downgrade the long-term ratings of Deutsche Hypo if there is an increase in the expected loss severity at the level of NORD/LB because of changes in NORD/LB's liability structure, which could result in fewer notches of rating uplift based on our Advanced LGF analysis.